DeMars-DMC/DeMars-DMC/docs/spec/reactors/consensus/proposer-selection.md

 # Proposer selection procedure in DéMars

-This document specifies the Proposer Selection Procedure that is used in Tendermint to choose a round proposer.
+This document specifies the Proposer Selection Procedure that is used in Demars-DMC to choose a round proposer.
 In the alpha version, the proposer segment is chosen in a round robin fashion and the proposer is the node with the lowest address.